What Apple’s Changes to IDFA Mean for Marketers

 At its Worldwide Developers Conference in June, Apple announced changes to its IDFA, or Identifier for Advertisers, which help advertisers target and track users in apps on iOS devices.

-Although Apple won’t fully eliminate the feature, as some feared, it will change the default setting for IDFA sharing to require user opt-in.
-In other words, every app publisher must now ask users to enable IDFA sharing – via an ominous prompt that warns of tracking “across apps and websites owned by other companies” and offers the choice to either “Allow Tracking” or “Ask App Not to Track.”
+Although Apple won’t fully eliminate the feature, as some feared, it will change the default setting for Apple’s IDFA sharing to require user opt-in.
+In other words, every app publisher must now ask users with Apple devices to enable IDFA sharing – via an ominous prompt that warns of IDFA tracking “across apps and websites owned by other companies” and offers the choice to either “Allow Tracking” or “Ask App Not to Track.”
 Some large publishers are not taking this well.

-Mobile advertisers who rely on IDFA aren’t too confident that users will take the option to opt-in, especially as concerns around data sharing and privacy loom large.
+Mobile marketers and advertisers who rely on Apple’s IDFA aren’t too confident that users will take the option to opt-in, especially as concerns around data sharing and privacy loom large.

-Today, about 30% of iOS users in the U.S. have opted out of sharing IDFA information by manually enabling “Limit Ad Tracking,” an option tucked away behind several pages of iOS settings.
-With Apple’s changes, many expect the number of opt-outs will grow to 80 or 90%.
+Today, about 30% of iOS users in the U.S. have opted out of sharing IDFA information by manually enabling “Limit Ad Tracking” on their iPhone or Apple device, an option tucked away behind several pages of iOS settings.
+With Apple IDFA changes, many expect the number of opt-outs will grow to 80 or 90%.

-Brands that see IDFA as the backbone of their advertising programs have voiced concerns about how these changes may limit their ability to target and suppress advertisements to users across apps.
+Brands that see IDFA as the backbone of their advertising programs have voiced concerns about how these Apple IDFA changes may limit their ability to target and suppress advertisements to users across apps.